lit/lit-element/docs/_guide/styles.md

 There are some important caveats though:

 * External styles can cause a flash-of-unstyled-content (FOUC) while they load.
-* The URL in the `href` attribute is relative to the _main document_, making this technique mostly useful for application elements where asset URLs are well known, and not for reusable elements published publically.
+* The URL in the `href` attribute is relative to the _main document_, making this technique mostly useful for application elements where asset URLs are well known, and not for reusable elements published publicly.

 ## Styling the host element

 An element can apply styles to itself with the `:host` and `:host()` CSS psuedo-classes used inside the element's ShadowRoot.
 The tern "host" is used because an element is the host of its own shadow root.

-* `:host` selects the host element of the shadow root
+* `:host` selects the host element of the shadow root:

   ```css
   :host {